xianjiuqi/VideoPose3D_webdemo/README.md

 ## Known Issues/Under Development
 - When multiple users upload their video at the same time, rendering will fail for all of them.
 A queueing mechanism is under development.
 - If you refresh the page after clicking 'upload' the rendering may not show.

+## Train & Evaluate
+Training and evaluating models is not the primary concern of this project.
+Please refer to [VideoPose3D](https://github.com/facebookresearch/VideoPose3D) for more details.

 ## Reference
 ```